peterjmarko/llm-narrative-framework/TESTING.md

                                                     core data assembly algorithm, and error handling for stale data, missing inputs, and single-record debug runs.

 `prepare_data.ps1`                  `N/A`           COMPLETE.
-As the primary orchestrator, this script is the
+As the primary orchestrator, this script is validated
-                                                    System Under Test for the Layer 3 integration test.
-Its state machine, resumability, and interactive logic are fully validated by the new profile-driven test harness.
+                                                    at two layers.
+The **Layer 2** test uses mock scripts to validate its core state machine and halt/resume logic.
+The **Layer 3** integration test validates the full, live pipeline, including its interactive features, using a profile-driven test harness.
 --------------------------------------------------------------------------------------------------------------------

 ### Main Experiment & Analysis Pipeline